 Find Your Congressional Representatives

-You can find your elected representatives at our Legislative Action Center.
+You can find your elected representatives at our Grassroots Action Center.
 This can be found in the bottom right corner of the page.

 Contact Your Congressional Representatives

-You can contact your representative through our campaigns located on our Legislative Action Center.
+You can contact your representative through our campaigns located on our Grassroots Action Center.
 Be sure to share The American Legion’s legislative priorities using the Legislative Agenda when you contact their office.
-While you are there be sure to sign up for our legislative alerts so you can stay up to date on all of The American Legion’s legislative campaigns.
+While on the Grassroots Action Center page, be sure to sign up for our legislative alerts so you can stay up to date on all of The American Legion’s legislative campaigns.

-You can also contact your representative in a variety of ways including virtual meetings, phone calls, emails and through social media.
+You can also contact your representative in a variety of ways including in-person meetings, virtual meetings, phone calls, emails and through social media.

 Tools for Legislative Council Members

 All members of the Legislative Council are expected to contact their assigned representatives.
-Congress has suspended in-person meetings, but that does not mean you cannot reach your legislators.
-Instead, there are a number of digital platforms you can use as an advocate under current conditions.
+Congress is open to in-person meetings and you can also use a number of digital platforms.
 Below are the three methods listed in order of effectiveness.
-The preferred method is to schedule a virtual meeting or phone call.
+The preferred method is to schedule a meeting or phone call.

 Methods to Contact Your Assigned Representative

-1. Schedule a virtual meeting.
-Congress has transitioned to tele-working.
-Legislators and their staff may not be physically meeting with people, but they are holding virtual meetings.
-A 15- to 30-minute video call with your legislator’s office will give you an opportunity to delve into a deeper conversation about the Legion’s legislative agenda.
-For tips on how to go about requesting a virtual meeting and preparing for one, the virtual meeting guide is a great resource.
+Congress is now open to visitors, meaning legislators and their staff may now physically meet with people.
+A 15- to 30-minute meeting with your legislator’s office will give you an opportunity to delve into a deeper conversation about the Legion’s Legislative Agenda.

 What You Should Speak About